AndroidPillars/Flutter/CHAPTER-9.md

 - By subscribing to the stream of meassages you are essentailly able to get the piece of data as they come in and as they get added to the stream.
 - Dart snapshots method gives us a stream and we can handle the stream using the widgets called StreamBuilder.
 - There are two kinds of streams Single Subscription and Broadcast.
-- __Single Subscription__ There could be a maximum of one listener to this stream.
+- __Single Subscription__ There could be a maximum of one listener to this stream and it listens to the values coming out of the stream.
 - __Broadcast__ There could be the infinite number of the listener to this stream.

 __Example__